mariannerv/mariannerv/README.md

 - 👋 Hi, I’m @mariannerv aka Mariana, Undergraduate IT Student @ FCUL
-- 👀 I’m interested in ...
-Cybersecurity!
+- 👀 I’m interested in ... all things backend related!
 - 🌱 I’m currently learning ... how to make a webscraper using python, among other things;
 - 📫 How to reach me ...
 Discord: aryaa150